-Since July 2024, O-RAN Work Groups and Focus Groups published 74 technical documents, bringing the total to 125 titles in current version and 703 documents overall.
-Seven documents represent new titles.
+Since November 2024, O-RAN Work Groups and Focus Groups published 67 technical documents, bringing the total to 130 titles in current version and 770 documents overall.
+Five documents represent new titles.

 This white paper explores advanced strategies to enhance energy efficiency in O-RAN based networks, building on existing techniques such as Cell and Carrier Shutdown and RF Channel Reconfiguration.
 It introduces innovative approaches for optimizing power consumption in key network elements, including Radio Units (O-RU) through dynamic voltage adaptation and renewable energy integration, and O-Cloud environments via intelligent workload management and energy-efficient Cloud Network Functions.
 Aligned with 3GPP Release-18 features like Discontinuous Transmission/Reception (DTX/DRX) and spatial power-saving methods, these strategies aim to substantially reduce energy consumption while maintaining high performance and service quality.